kwrsin/Pochittona/README.md

 ------

 * Press Middle Mouse Button.
-* Rotate Wheel Mouse Button to zoom up/down web content.
+* Rotate Wheel Mouse Button to zoom in/out on web content.
 * Then Choose size of web content you like by clicking Left Mouse Button.
 * But if you click Middle Mouse Button again, It would be back to defalut size.
 * you can also scroll up and down by moving your mouse, while Pochittona Icon is displayed.